MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 In the new **Focus Mode** DevTools UI, various bugs affecting controls and keyboard shortcuts for DevTools have been resolved:
 *  Improved behavior of collapsible tabs in the **Elements** tool.
-*  Fixed some instances in which the name of an open tool was not visible.
+*  Fixed some instances in which the name of an open tool wasn't visible.
 *  Improved reliability of **Quick View** controls.
 *  Improved behavior of opening DevTools by using keyboard shortcuts.
 *  Fixed an issue with navigating to a specific line of code in the **Sources** tool by using keyboard shortcuts.